Content delivery network distributions in Amazon Lightsail

 These are the general steps to follow to serve your website or web application using a Lightsail instance and a distribution.

 Complete one of the following, depending on whether you want to use an instance or a bucket with your distribution.

 Create a Lightsail instance to host your content.
 The instance serves as the origin of your distribution.
 The origin stores the original, definitive version of your content.
 For more information, see Create an Amazon Lightsail instance.

 Attach a Lightsail static IP to your instance.
 Your instance's default public IP address changes if you stop and start your instance, which will break the connection between your distribution and your origin instance.
 A static IP does not change if you stop and start your instance.
 For more information, see Create a static IP and attach it to an instance in Amazon Lightsail.

 Upload your content and files to your instance.
 Your files, also known as objects, typically include web pages, images, and media files, but can be anything that can be served over HTTP.

-(Optional) Create a Lightsail load balancer if your website requires fault tolerance.
+(Optional) Create a Lightsail load balancer if your website being hosted on an instance requires fault tolerance.
 Then attach multiple copies of your instance to your load balancer.
 You can configure your load balancer (with one or more instances attached to it) as the origin of your distribution, instead of configuring your instance as the origin.
 For more information, see Create a Lightsail load balancer and attach instances to it.

-Create a Lightsail distribution, and configure your instance or load balancer as the origin.
+Create a Lightsail distribution, and configure your instance, load balancer, or bucket as the origin.
 At the same time, you specify details such as the cache lifespan of your content, and which elements of your website or web application are cached.
 For more information, see Creating Amazon Lightsail distribution.

 If your distribution's origin is a WordPress instance, you must edit the WordPress configuration file in your instance to make your WordPress website work with your distribution.
 For more information, see Configuring your WordPress instance to work with your Amazon Lightsail distribution.